Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: Propagation effects in the 2DTS maps: the case of Josephson plasmons

 Let us first consider the $T=6$ K case, reported in Fig.\ \ref{fig:inst2p}(b)-(c) for the instantaneous $K^{\text{inst}}$ and two-plasmon $K^{2\text{p}}$ kernel, respectively.
 We clearly observe the four spots located at the positions $(\omega_J,\pm \omega_J)$, $(\omega_J,0)$, $(\omega_J,2\omega_J)$, with $\omega_J\sim2$ THz, consistent with the experiments \cite{liu_Nat.Phys.24}.
 This result simply follows from the fact that at low temperature, where the plasma edge is particularly sharp, the filtering effect encoded in the $t(\omega_i)$ factors of Eq.\ \ref{eq:genout} effectively convert the maps expected for a broadband pulse to the ones of a narrow-band pulse, whose spectral content is controlled by the linear response.
 By increasing the temperature the peaks redshift along the $\omega_t$ axis following the softening of the $\omega_J(T)$ plasma edge, see the dashed guiding lines in panels (e)-(f), while along the $\omega_\tau$ axis the peak maxima are still sensitive to the central frequency of the pump.
 This behavior can be understood by close inspection of Eq.\ \ref{eq:fre00t}.
 Indeed, the overall $t(\omega_t)$ factor, which is only related to the propagation of the outgoing radiation, fixes the detection frequency of the 2D signal at the temperature-dependent plasma edge $\omega_J(T)$, while the remaining transmission factors integrated over $\omega$ contribute to spread out the $\omega_\tau$ response in a range given by the overlap between $A_{\text{ext}}$, centered at $\Omega$, and the transmission factor $t(\omega)$, centered at $\omega_J(T)$.

-A direct consequence of these findings is that it is very difficult to appreciate the difference between the instantaneous process in Fig.\ \ref{fig:inst2p}(b)-(e) and the diamagnetic-like process in panels (c)-(f), since propagation effects dominate the structure of the 2DTS.
+A direct consequence of these findings is that {it is unlikely that an experiment could resolve the difference between the instantaneous and diamagnetic-like process.
+Indeed, both at $T=6$ K (Fig.\ \ref{fig:inst2p}(b) and (c)) and at $T=33$ K (Fig.\ \ref{fig:inst2p}(e) and (f)) the computed maps display essentially the same spectral features, due to a dominant effect of propagation, making it hard to distinguish minor differences in an experimental set-up.}